You’ve purchased a certificate; now it’s time to make use out of it!

 If a certificate reissue is necessary, the CSR code will be created for exactly the same domain name (subdomain name) as the one that was specified in the initial CSR code activation.

 If you have a multi-domain SSL certificate, the activation process should not vary too much.
 Once you have a CSR code, you can activate the SSL certificate.
 Remember, purchased SSL certificates are not bound to any domain name until they are activated.
-To start the process, log in to your Namecheap account, open the “Product List” section on the left navigation bar, and click Activate, which is located next to your new certificate.
+To start the process, log in to your Namecheap account, navigate to the Dashboard and open the "Product List" tab on the left navigation bar, and click Activate, which is located next to your new certificate.

 When the new page opens, follow the steps below in order to get your SSL certificate activated: